arangodb/arangodb/README_maintainers.md

 | `-grey`         | These tests are currently listed as "grey", which means that they are known to be unstable or broken.
 These tests will not be executed by the testing framework if the option `--skipGrey` is given.
 If `--onlyGrey` option is given then non-"grey" tests are skipped.
 See `tests/Greylist.txt` for up-to-date information about greylisted tests.
 Please help to keep this file up to date.

 ### Javascript Framework

-(Used in our local Jenkins and TravisCI integration; required for running cluster tests)

 Since several testing technologies are utilized, and different ArangoDB startup options may be required (even different compilation options may be